DarrelASandbox/playground-ai/deeplearning_ai/sc6_gradio_generative_ai/README.md

 - The course aims to teach how to showcase generative AI systems, like text summarization, name entity recognition, image captioning, image generation using diffusion models, and LLM-based chatbots, using Gradio.

 &nbsp;

+# NLP Tasks interface

+## Small Specialist Model

+- Designed for a specific task
+- Similar performance as a general purpose LLM
+- Cheaper and faster to run compared to a general purpose LLM

+## BART Large CNN Model

+- This model uses a process called distillation.
+- Distillation uses the predictions of a large model to train a smaller model.
+- We are using the [**shleifer/distibart-cnn-12-6**](https://huggingface.co/sshleifer/distilbart-cnn-12-6), a 306M parameter distilled model trained by Facebook.

+## Bert Model

+- Bert is a Machine Learning model for natural language processing.
+- When parsing a text, it is useful to identify specific entities such as persons, companies, places, etc.
+- To do so, we are using [**bert-base-NER**](https://huggingface.co/dslim/bert-base-NER), a 108M parameter fine-tuned BERT model that is ready to use for Named Entity Recognition (NER).
+- **bert-base-NER** has been trained to recognize four types of entities: location (LOC), organizations (ORG), person (PER) and Miscellaneous (MISC).

+&nbsp;